xiongfh2008/pdf.ToolkitLife/README.md

 - **PDF to Office**: Converts PDF files into editable Word, Excel, and PowerPoint formats.
 - **Office to PDF**: Converts Word, Excel, and PowerPoint documents into optimized PDFs.

-Contributions and discussions on the roadmap are welcome!
-Join the conversation via [Discord](https://discord.gg/AP2Y97juZT).

 ---

 ## 🤝 Contributing

 We welcome contributions from the community!
 Here's how you can get started:

-1.  **Fork the repository** and create your branch from `main`.
+1. Fork the repository and create your branch from `main`.
 2. Follow the **Getting Started** steps to set up your local environment.
 3. Make your changes and commit them with a clear message.
-4.  **Open a Pull Request** and describe the changes you've made.
+4. Open a Pull Request and describe the changes you've made.

-Have an idea for a new tool or an improvement?
-[Open an issue](https://github.com/alam00000/bentopdf/issues) to discuss it first.

 ---

 ## Special Thanks

-BentoPDF wouldn't be possible without the amazing open-source tools and libraries that power it.
+PDFToolkit wouldn't be possible without the amazing open-source tools and libraries that power it.
 We'd like to extend our heartfelt thanks to the creators and maintainers of:

 - **[PDFLib.js](https://pdf-lib.js.org/)** – For enabling powerful client-side PDF manipulation.
 - **[PDF.js](https://mozilla.github.io/pdf.js/)** – For the robust PDF rendering engine in the browser.